yetanotherco/aligned_layer/docs/2_architecture/agg_mode_components/1_deep_dive.md

 # Aggregation Mode Deep Dive

-The **Aggregation Mode** runs every 24 hours and performs the following steps:
+The Aggregation Mode runs **once every 24 hours** and performs the following steps:

 1. **Fetch Proofs from the Verification Layer**
    Queries `NewBatchV3` events from the `AlignedLayerServiceManager` and downloads the batches from `S3`, starting from the last processed block of the previous run.